 Early project proposals to the Kyoto Protocol Adaptation Fund included some gender analysis, though this was uneven.
 In July 2011, operational guidelines were adopted that required the inclusion of gender considerations in project and programme planning, as well as in project consultation processes as an important review criterion.
 In October 2013, a new environmental and social policy was approved, which further strengthened the Fund's attention to gender, as the policy outlines respect for human rights and support for gender equity and women's empowerment as key principles for the design and implementation of Adaptation Fund projects and programmes.
 A Board-mandated review of the integration of gender considerations in Adaptation Fund policies and procedures in mid-2015 found that while significant progress had been made, a systematic and comprehensive gender equality approach was lacking.
 In response, the Fund's Board in October 2015 mandated the development of its own gender equality policy.
-A principles-based Adaptation Fund Gender Policy and a multi-year gender action plan (FY17-19) were adopted after a consultative process in March 2016, which was complemented in 2017 by detailed guidance to accredited entities on how to improve the gender responsiveness of Fund projects and programmes (AFB, 2016).
-The new Adaptation Fund Medium Term Strategy (2018-2022) also prominently highlights gender equality as a cross-cutting issue to achieve the Fund's mission.
+A principles-based Adaptation Fund Gender Policy and a multi-year gender action plan (FY17-19) were adopted after a consultative process in March 2016, which was complemented in 2017 by detailed guidance to accredited entities on how to improve the gender-responsiveness of Fund projects and programmes (AFB, 2016).
+The new Adaptation Fund Medium Term Strategy (2018-2022) also prominently highlights gender equality as a cross-cutting issue to achieve the Fund's mission; this was further expanded and strengthened in the second Medium Term Strategy (2023-2027).
 A mandated 2019 assessment on progress in implementing the gender mandate in the Adaptation Fund recognised significant progress while highlighting the need for more capacity-building support for implementing entities and for acknowledging and addressing the intersectionality of gender with other vulnerabilities (AFB, 2019).
-These issues are taken up and addressed in the updated gender policy and new gender action plan (FY21-23) adopted in March 2021 and developed through a thorough review and iterative consultation process (AFB, 2021a).
+These issues are taken up and addressed in the updated gender policy and new gender action plan (FY21-23) adopted in March 2021 and developed through a thorough review and iterative consultation process (AFB, 2021).
 This makes the Adaptation Fund Gender Policy the first one with an explicit acknowledgment of the importance of intersectional approaches to gender mainstreaming in climate interventions.
-A study highlighting the value added of considering intersectionality for gender-responsive adaptation funding is to be released in 2022.
-A new fund gender score card planned for 2022 aims to track the quality of gender integration of fund-supported measures at entry, during implementation and at exit (AFB, 2021b).
+A study highlighting the value added of considering intersectionality for gender-responsive adaptation funding as well as an updated gender guidance document were released in 2022 (AFB, 2022a and 2022b).
+In 2023, the Adaptation Fund also started to apply a gender scorecard in a pilot phase with the goal to better monitor and report on quality of gender integration at project entry as well as on gender equality outcomes at project exit.